For six to eight weeks:

 - Three to six weeks after you're discharged from the hospital, your cardiologist will recommend beginning an outpatient cardiac rehabilitation program.

 - Prior to beginning cardiac rehabilitation, your cardiologist will schedule an exercise tolerance test (ETT).

 - Exercise while being monitored by telemetry.

-- You will feel fatigued as you gradually increase your exercise program and activity level.
+- You will feel very tired as you gradually increase your exercise program and activity level.

-- Your body needs adequate rest periods in order to recuperate.
+- Your body needs many rest periods in order to recover.

 - You may want to nap once or twice a day when you are at home.

 We are available for any questions you might have at home.
 Please feel free to contact one of our surgeons, nurse practitioners, or physician assistants at 617-638-7350.